tylervanable/python_projects/summer2024/README.md

 In the Summer of 2024, I will continue to study Python.
-I will be learning about lists, tuples, sets, and dictionaries.
+First, I will review what I learned in the Spring using a Udemy course.
+Then, I will be learning about lists, tuples, sets, and dictionaries.
 I also plan to learn more about exceptions, objects, and classes.
 If time permits, I want to practice other data structures.